schatzlab/t2t-chm13-chry/alignment_variant_calling_pipeline/README.md

 * `chromosomeVCF_tbi`: The tabix index for the output chromosome VCF

 ## 9. `recalibration` Workflow
-For an input VCF, performs <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360036510892-VariantRecalibrator" target="_blank">Variant Qaulity Score Recalibration</a> using the GATK `VariantRecalibrator` tool with a number of different databases of human variation from the <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle" target="_blank">Broad Resource bundle</a>.
+For an input VCF, performs <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360036510892-VariantRecalibrator" target="_blank">Variant Quality Score Recalibration</a> using the GATK `VariantRecalibrator` tool with a number of different databases of human variation from the <a href="https://gatk.broadinstitute.org/hc/en-us/articles/360035890811-Resource-bundle" target="_blank">Broad Resource bundle</a>.
 You'll run this workflow on each of the chromosome VCFs generated in [step 8](#8-concat_vcfs_chromosome-workflow).

 ### Inputs
 * `VCF`: The input VCF